Hello! My name is Julia.

 I prepare my canvas by priming it with a coat or two of Bob Ross Gray Gesso.
 I have tried many different kinds of gesso, and I'm telling you, it's Bob all the way.
 (For a dose of happy in your day, treat yourself to this Bob Ross Remix).
 A gesso coat provides a really nice base layer for my oil paint to adhere to, and the gray provides a middle tone that helps me choose my lightest lights and darkest darks as I'm beginning to lay in the foundation.

 Once I have a basic outline of my subject on my primed canvas, I start with the darkest darks.
-My darkest tones are created with a mix of either Ultramarine Blue and Alizarin Crimson, or Ultramarine Blue and Burnt Sienna (I don't own black paint).
+My darkest tones are created with a mix of either Paynes Grey and Van Dyke Brown, or Ultramarine Blue and Burnt Sienna (I don't own black paint).
 Next, I'll block in an overall middle tone, one that will help all of my lighter colors on top create depth.
 Next comes the lights and whites.
 The rest of the painting is really an ongoing examination of my reference to figure out what order things go in.
-For instance, I generally lay in the background first, then shift to whatever is next furthest away, and keep working from farthest to closest, choosing color that will lay the best groundwork for the most detailed parts, which come last.
 I always paint the eyes last, just because I'm one of those 'save the best for last' kind of people.
 The eyes are my favorite part, they bring the whole painting to life.

 Note: You may notice that some of my paintings are signed “Jandrisits.”
 This is because before May of 2016, I had a really hard to say last name.
 Then ALL that changed, I got married, my last name became a beloved hipster breakfast side, and I never again had to spell Jandrisits over the phone... mutliple times...
 Now I just say, ‘Like Kevin Bacon.’
 Done.